M-industries/Kjernersite/pages/company.md

 <img src="/assets/logos/4.png" alt="Logo OGD"
 	title="Logo OGD" width="449" height="250" ALIGN="left" />
 #### Partnership with OGD
 We have partnered with [OGD](https://ogd.nl) to make Alan available to as many companies and people as possible, as fast as possible.
 With 1200 employees and a wide range of IT services delivered, OGD has the size, organisation and wide expertise that fits perfectly with our innovative approach to software.
 Together, we can provide a solid basis of technical innovation, expertise, manpower and organisation.
-This makes it possible for you to depend on us for all of your needs, even strategic, large and long-term needs.
+This makes it possible for you to depend on us for your strategic, large and long-term needs.